-The percentage of coming to the hunt during the first week after weaning is an important indicator for the effectiveness of the complex.
-This is one of the indicators that affects the number of non-productive days in the herd and the productivity of the sows in the future.
+The percentage of coming to the hunt during the first week after weaning is an important indicator of the effectiveness of the complex.
+This is one of the indicators that affect the number of non-productive days in the herd and the productivity of the sows in the future.

 The goal: a minimum of 90%, ideally more than 95% of the arrival in the hunt; The average period from weaning to insemination is 5.5 days.

 Feeding plenty from weaning to insemination (Flushing)

 The volume of energy is 12500-14500 kcal ME /sow/day.
 Approximately 4-5 kg of feed/sow/day from the first day after weaning.
 Make sure that the sows received food on the day of weaning.
 Small feed losses are allowed, they will, especially when the sows start to go hunting and lose their appetite.

 In this period, individual approach and dosing of feed is important.
 In the period from weaning to insemination , t is better to overfeed than to underfeed.
 It is ideal to use a diet for lacquer sows, where the energy level is higher, the fiber level is lower compared to the diet for pregnant sows.

 Sowing energy consumed by sows after weaning is one of the main factors for a timely arrival in the hunt, also it helps to maximize ovulation and reduce the weaning-insemination period.
 For additional stimulation, additives such as glucose (200 g / head / day) can be used, there are also positive experiments with the addition of starter or pre-starter, full-fat soy or fishmeal.

 Effects on sows with the help of an adult boar (12 months +) from the first day after weaning will accelerate the onset of hunting and reduce the percentage of problem sows.
 Stimulate the sows for the first 2 days after weaning to leave the boar for contact through the fence for a minimum of 2-3 hours per day after checking the sows in the hunt.